vapo643/SimHBSftwerdv/replit.md

 ### Overview
-Simpix is a full-stack TypeScript application designed to streamline the entire credit proposal lifecycle for financial institutions.
-It provides capabilities for credit proposal creation, simulation, payment processing, and formalization tracking.
-The project aims to enhance operational efficiency, reduce manual tasks, and address critical needs in the financial credit sector by offering a production-ready credit simulation API, secure document management, template-driven PDF generation for credit contracts (Credit Cession Bills), and a robust payment queue system.
+Simpix is a full-stack TypeScript application designed to streamline the credit proposal lifecycle for financial institutions.
+Its primary purpose is to enhance operational efficiency, reduce manual tasks, and address critical needs in the financial credit sector.
+Key capabilities include credit proposal creation, simulation, payment processing, and formalization tracking.
+The project delivers a production-ready credit simulation API, secure document management, template-driven PDF generation for credit contracts (Credit Cession Bills), and a robust payment queue system.
+The overarching business vision is to establish Simpix as the leading platform for credit lifecycle management, offering a robust, secure, and scalable solution that significantly reduces operational overhead and accelerates financial transactions.

 ### User Preferences
 #### PROTOCOLO DE APRENDIZADO GUIDO (PAG) V2.0